idaholab/moose/framework/doc/content/source/bcs/ADDirichletBC.md

-# DirichletBC
+# ADDirichletBC

-!syntax description /BCs/DirichletBC
+!syntax description /BCs/ADDirichletBC

 ## Description

-`DirichletBC` is the simplest type of `NodalBC`, and is used for imposing so-called "essential" boundary conditions on systems of partial differential equations (PDEs).
+`ADDirichletBC` is the simplest type of `NodalBC`, and is used for imposing so-called "essential" boundary conditions on systems of partial differential equations (PDEs).
 Such boundary conditions force a particular set of degrees of freedom (DOFs) defined by the